azizhanazizoglu/ReadingApp/docs/14_tsx_master_flow.md

 ---

 If you want, I can add a compact legend and step-numbered overlay to the diagram afterwards; for now, this Markdown acts as the single source of truth for TsX behavior.

+## Appendix: User Brief (integrated)

+This section restates the provided requirements verbatim (lightly edited for clarity) so they live alongside the spec:

+- Add a new button named Master with symbol TsX under Kullanıcı/UI.
+This starts the TsX Master Mind flow.
+- TsX can call TS1, TS2, TS3 like a user (simulating clicks).
+- TsX has LLM prompts and connects to OpenAI.
+On click, the Master Mind starts.
+- When drawing signals, include small explanations and numbers so the order and data flow are clear.
+- On click, TsX first calls TsW and receives HTML artifacts from memory; then analyzes HTML and writes a discovery mapping JSON named `InTsXHtml.json` under `json2mapping/`.
+- Before starting, delete existing `InTsXHtml.json` and clean `webbot2html/*`.
+- TsX analyzes with prompts: default user intent is “Yeni Trafik” (traffic insurance); look for a button or synonyms; if not found, search for main page (Ana Sayfa) or synonyms.
+Discover where you are and navigate appropriately.
+Save findings as mapping to memory and temp, then awaken TsW to click it.
+- On the next page, analyze again; decide if it’s the Yeni Trafik policy creation form page (reuse TS2 prompts); if it is, awaken TS2.
+TsW runs, then auto-trigger Ts2L.
+After TS2 writes mapping JSON, TsX can skip LLM and trigger TsW to save pristine HTML before filling.
+- After snapshot, awaken TS3 to fill and act.
+Then awaken TsW to capture post HTML.
+Keep previous HTML to avoid overwrites.
+Compare prev/post without LLM; if changed significantly, trigger TS2 again and repeat filling.
+- Finally, when the website produces a PDF, TsX must detect it, end the process, and navigate back to main via TS3, ready for the next run.